nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/purging-audit-logs-nxp_logs.md

   -- Because nxp_logs_mapextinfos has 2 FK on external tables
   -- we must remove records from this table first
-  -- so we need to store the values in a tmp table before CREATE TEMP TABLE audit_purge_tmp ON COMMIT DROP AS
+  -- so we need to store the values in a tmp table before -- if you add a custom filter it must also be used on the last delete query CREATE TEMP TABLE audit_purge_tmp ON COMMIT DROP AS
     SELECT nxp_logs_mapextinfos.log_fk, nxp_logs_mapextinfos.info_fk
       FROM nxp_logs, nxp_logs_extinfo, nxp_logs_mapextinfos